Bagenholm/ImpendingPhoneBook/readme.md

 To start the program:
 	1. Clone the github repo https://github.com/Bagenholm/ImpendingPhoneBook
+	2. We assume that you have java and maven installed.
+(Otherwise download from https://maven.apache.org/ and https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
-	2. If downloaded as zip, extract.
+	3. If downloaded as zip, extract.
-	3. Open bash and locate the folder.
+	4. Open bash and locate the folder.
-	4. Use the command
+	5. Use the command
 		mvn clean compile assembly:single
-	5. Use the command
+	6. Use the command
 		java -jar target/ImpendingPhoneBook-1.0-SNAPSHOT-jar-with-dependencies.jar

 Using the program:
 If you've used Impending Phone Book(tm)(c)(r)(inc)(?) before it will auto-load your save file if it's located in the user home folder.
 If you don't have an existing save file, start by creating contacts by using the Create Contact menu.
-You will be prompted to input name, adress, birthdate, email and a personal note.
+You will be prompted to input name, address, birth date, email and a personal note.

 To find a contact, choose search for contact from the main menu.
 You can search by any of the fields or all of the fields.
 If you choose a field and press enter before typing a search string, it will list all contacts.